willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ### Natural response

 Now we solve the natural response.
-(We worked through the full derivation in [RC natural response]({{ site.baseurl }}{% link _articles/rc-natural-response.md %}).
+(We worked through the full derivation in [RC natural response - derivation]({{ site.baseurl }}{% link _articles/rc-natural-response-derivation.md %}).
 The derivation below is pretty quick.)
 For the natural response we use the initial conditions but suppress (turn off, set to zero) the input.

 ![Step response natural response circuit]({{ site.baseurl }}{% link i/rc_step4.svg %}){: .centered :}{: height="180px" :}